Thimphu District

-Thimphu District (Dzongkha: ཐིམ་ཕུ་རྫོང་ཁག་; Wylie: Thim-phu rdzong-khag) is a dzongkhag (district) of Bhutan.
+Thimphu District (Dzongkha: ཐིམ་ཕུ་རྫོང་ཁག།; Wylie: Thim-phu rdzong-khag) is a dzongkhag (district) of Bhutan.
 Thimphu is also the capital of Bhutan and the largest city in the whole kingdom.

 Languages

 The dominant language throughout the district is Dzongkha; however, within the capital nearly every language of Bhutan may be encountered.

+Cultural sites

+Important cultural sites of Thimphu include: